Skip to main content

 3 on 6 and All on 4’s are similar in that both give you artificial roots and crowns.
 A key difference, however, is that All-on-4’s include synthetic gums.

 3 on 6 implants don’t involve bone removal.
 All-on-4 implants have a bulky prosthetic that needs more space.
-They usually require an alveoplasty wherein healthy bone is amputated from the mouth.
-With the 3 on 6, however, the bone and tissue is preserved.
+They usually require an alveoplasty, which reshapes bone to create room.
+With 3 on 6, however, bone and tissue are preserved.

 An All-on-4 works best in situations where the patient doesn’t have sufficient bone to support an implant.
 It’s also the best treatment solution for patients with combination defects, i.e., missing teeth, insufficient bone, and overlying tissue problems.